Superior Kabine Deck 3

 Meet at Edinburgh Airport in the Arrival hall.
 Look for PONANT sign.
 You will be greeted by our local representative off the flight selected by PONANT or any other flight (provided that you have previously communicated your flight schedule to your travel agent).

-Dinner at leisure.
+Day and Dinner at leisure.

 Overnight at the hotel.